Last updated 2018-08-25

 Examinations for FCC licences are conducted by Volunteer Examiners under the auspices of a Volunteer Examiner Coordinator (VEC).
 The most ubiquitous VEC is the ARRL.

-The leaders of the C82DX DXpedition in October 2013 agreed to assist locals in setting up an exam session in the Pretoria area, just after their return from Mozambique.
+The leaders of the C82DX DXpedition in October 2013 assisted locals in setting up an exam session in the Pretoria area, just after their return from Mozambique.
 Using N3EZ, N4XP, NF4A and the late WF4W as examiners, we were able to qualify six locals for FCC licences.
 Three of the locals have qualified as examiners, allowing us to establish a permanent team.

 Our team held its first exam session in May 2014.
 In future, we'll try hold exam sessions whenever we have at least four or five takers.